Program List and Overviews

 Phase 3: Factors That May Create Imbalance That May Lead to Addictions and Factors That Help to Create Balance

-Phase 4: Culture and Traditional Values and Beliefs; Traditional Knowledge, Survival Skills, Traditional Medicines and Ceremonial Practices, and a Culture-in-Transition
+Phase 4: Inuit Cultural and Societal Values and Beliefs; Traditional Knowledge, Survival Skills, Ceremonial Practices, and Culture-in-Transition

 In-between the major instructional phases, each Student will be involved in a small peer support group.
 Students can further increase their effectiveness by sharing and learning from peers, within a structure of giving and receiving feedback, evaluating self and the other, and reporting back to the larger group.
 Students will meet as a working unit to do projects, review caseloads and offer peer support.
 Each Student will be required to do a certain number of hours of practical work assignments.